-With the open-ml-job you can execute the open jobs API.
-The open-ml-job operation supports the following parameters:
+With the operation open-ml-job you can execute the open jobs API.

 • job-id (mandatory): The name of the machine learning job to open.

 This operation works only if machine-learning is properly installed and enabled.
 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting include-in-reporting to true.